 Certain amino acids, such as tryptophan and tyrosine, have specific roles in regulating brain and hormonal functions:

-• Tyrosine : Precursor of dopamine and thyroid hormones, involved in motivation, energy, and metabolism.
+- Tyrosine : Precursor of dopamine and thyroid hormones, involved in motivation, energy, and metabolism.

 Amino acid requirements according to profiles

-Amino acid requirements vary depending on age, level of physical activity and physiological conditions:
+Amino acid requirements vary depending on age, level of physical activity, and physiological conditions:

-• In athletes : Branched-chain amino acids (BCAAs) such as leucine, isoleucine, and valine are essential for muscle recovery and protein synthesis after exercise.
+- For athletes : Branched-chain amino acids (BCAAs) such as leucine, isoleucine, and valine are essential for muscle recovery and protein synthesis after exercise.

-• In children : Essential amino acids are particularly important to support rapid growth.
+- In children : Essential amino acids are particularly important to support rapid growth.

 2. The concept of a complete amino acid profile